AWS Certified Developer – Associate DVA-C01 Exam Learning Path

 • Elasticity – Scale on demand, Eliminate wasted capacity

-• Availability – Spread across multiple zones
+• High Availability – Spread across multiple Availability Zones

 • Flexibility – Broad set of products, Low to no cost to entry